Gibraltar, the EGALITARIAN SHARED SOVEREIGNTY and government

 - The relevant parties divide sovereignty amongst them; i.e. they “share out” sovereignty.
 They might do so by each having sovereignty over a different sphere.
 Alternatively, they might have overlapping authorities or identical authorities.

 The rest of this post and tomorrow’s review these two options to consider their respective viability, take note of any conflicts and either accept or reject them.

 Two legal systems and one territory: to “share out” sovereignty

-I develop in extenso this analysis in my latest book Núñez 2017.
+Núñez 2017 develops this point in detail.
 What follows is a very brief review of why to “share out” sovereignty is not a viable option for Gibraltar.